With 89 millon drivers on the road in Spain this summer, here are some tips to make your Spanish Road trip incident free.

 Fluids are an absolute necessity for your car to keep it in good working order, which is critical when you’re embarking on a long journey.
 These are the essential fluids you need to be checking:

-- Oil is critical for an engine as it helps move the components such as pistons, crankshaft, camshafts and positions smoothly.
+• Oil is critical for an engine as it helps move the components such as pistons, crankshaft, camshafts and positions smoothly.
 You need to be changing your oil

 every three months or around every 3,000 to 5,000 miles.
 Use the dipstick to check your oil condition and level.
 If the end is black or below minimum get it checked and

-filled up straight away. - Brake fluid is compressed inside the brake pedal when you push down on it.
-It forces the brake pads to clamp down on the rotors to slow down your car.
-If your pedals feel sponge-like, it could be that your fluid has become contaminated, so be sure to get it looked at.
+• Brake fluid is compressed inside the brake pedal.
+So when you use the brakes, it forces the brake pads to clamp down on the rotors in order to slow the car.
+If your pedals feel sponge-like.
+Your brake fluid maybe contaminated and needing looking into.

 Wash your car

-Make sure your car is nice and clean for improved visibility through all your windows and mirrors, and so that your number plate can be seen.
-When cleaning your car, spare five minutes to check your windscreen wash as well as the front and back windscreen wipers so that you can replace them if needed.
+Make sure your car is nice and clean for improved visibility in windows and mirrors.
+Also so that your number plate is visible.
+When cleaning your car, remember to check windscreen wash levels.
+Also take a quick look at front and back windscreen wiper blades so that you can replace them if needed.
+Be sure there are no cracks in your windscreen too as these can spread, causing damage and limiting visibility.
+Intense heat can really affect any cracks in the glass the temperatures rise and glass expands.

 Brake Pads